10 most popular diamond cuts for your engagement ring

 - This is the most popular cut, because everyone loves a good sparkle.

-- It’s the most classical shape, but in general also the most expensive one, as much of the rough diamond is wasted.
+- It’s the most classical shape, but in general also the most expensive one, as much of the rough diamond is wasted and it exhibits the most brilliance.

 - Its 58 facets create a breathtaking play of light.